nchinling/nchinling.github.io/README.md

 # The Software Development Resource Page
 This site provides a list of resources which are useful to software developers and engineers.
-It was created to document sites and tools that are useful to my professional and personal work.
+It is a growing list.
 They are currently divided into the categories below.

 * [Java](#java)
 * [Web Development](#web-development)